cherylstanley/cherylstanley/README.md

 ## Hi there, my name is Cheryl Stanley👋

-I am currently pursuing my Master's degree in Computer Science and Engineering at UCSD.
+I am currently pursuing my Master's degree in Computer Science at UCSD.
+I did my Bachelor's in Computer Engineering at UCSB. 🌊

 <!--
 **cherylstanley/cherylstanley** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.